gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Word from the Wise and A Little Peek into the Future

-- I strongly recommend setting `type` to the name of the SimObject class in python and making sure the C++ class name is the same as the Python class.
+- I strongly recommend setting `type` to the name of the `SimObject` class in python and making sure the C++ class name is the same as the Python class.
 You will see throughout the gem5 codebase that this is *not* always the case.
 However, I strongly recommend following this rule to rid yourself of any compilation headaches.

 - We will see later that, when gem5 is built, there will be an **auto-generated** struct definition that stores the parameters of that class.
-The name of the struct will be determined based on the name of the SimObject itself.
-If the name of the SimObject is HelloSimObject, the struct storing its parameters will be `HelloSimObjectParams`.
+The name of the struct will be determined based on the name of the `SimObject` itself.
+If the name of the `SimObject` is `HelloSimObject`, the struct storing its parameters will be `HelloSimObjectParams`.
 This definition will be in a file under `params/HelloSimObject.hh` in the build directory.
-This struct is used in the process of instantiating an object of a SimObject in C++.
+This struct is used in the process of instantiating an object of a `SimObject` in C++.

 ---

 ## SimObject Header File: Creating the Files

-Now, let's start building our SimObject in C++.
-First, let's create a file for our SimObject by running the following commands in the base gem5 directory.
+Now, let's start building our `SimObject` in C++.
+First, let's create a file for our `SimObject` by running the following commands in the base gem5 directory.

 **REMEMBER**: We set `cxx_header` to `bootcamp/hello-sim-object/hello_sim_object.hh`.
-Therefore, we need to add the definition for HelloSimObject in a file with the same path.
+Therefore, we need to add the definition for `HelloSimObject` in a file with the same path.

 <!-- Might be worth reminding them to make sure they're still in the gem5 directory -->